 May 31, 2021 May 31, 2020 Convertible debentures payable in the aggregate principal amount of \$12,012,000 (the "Canaccord Debentures") dated December 12, 2018, which bear interest, payable quarterly, at a rate of8% per annum, with interest during the first eighteen months following issuance being payable by increasing the then-outstanding principal amount of the Canaccord Debentures.
 The Canaccord Debentures mature on a date that is three years following issuance.
-The Canaccord Debentures are convertible Debenture Units at a conversion price of \$0.80 per Convertible Debenture Unit.
+The Canaccord Debentures are convertible into Convertible Debenture Units at a conversion price of \$0.80 per Convertible Debenture Unit.
 Each Convertible Debenture Unit consists of (i) one share of the Company's common stock, and (ii) one-half of one warrant, with each warrant exercisable for three years to purchase a share of common stock at a price of \$1.10.
 The value of the warrants will be recorded when the issuance becomes probable.
-The Canaccord Debentures have other features, such as mandatory conversion in the event of a "Change in Control" of the Company.
+The Canaccord Debentures have other features, such as mandatory conversion in the event the common stock trades at a particular price over a specified period of time and required redemption in the event of a "Change in Control" of the Company.
 The Canaccord Debentures are unsecured obligations of the Company and rank pari passu in right of payment of principal and interest with all other unsecured obligations of the Company.
-During the three months ended November 30, 2019, in two separate transactions, principal in the aggregate amount of \$25,857 was converted into an aggregate of 32,321 shares of the Company's common stock, and warrants to purchase 16,160 shares of common stock.
+During the three months ended November 30, 2019, in two separate transactions, principal in the aggregate amount of \$25,857 was converted into an aggregate of32,321 shares of the Company's common stock, and warrants to purchase 16,160 shares of common stock.
 There were no gains or losses recorded on these conversions because they were done in accordance with the terms of the original agreement.
-No discount was recorded for the fair value of the waract issued.
-Because the market price of the Company s curmon stock was less than the conversion price on the date of issuance of the Canaccord Debentures, a discount was not recorded on the Canaccord Debentures, respectively.
-Also, during the years ended May 31, 2021 and 2020, the Company accrued interest to principal of the Canaccord Debentures, respectively.
-On March 31, 2021, the Canaccord Debentures were 13,500,150 13,287,549 Total - Convertible Notes Payable \$ 20,905,813 \$ 19,883,212 Less: Discount # (35,496) ф.
-(2,238,730) Convertible Notes Payable, Net of Discounts \$ 20,060,317 \$ 17,644,482 Total - Convertible Notes Payable, Net of Discounts, Current Portion \$ 330,495 \$ - Total - Convertible Notes Payable, Net of Discounts, Long-term Portion \$ 19,729,822 \$ 17,644,482 Discounts on notes payable amortized to interest expense - years ended May 31, 2021 and 2020, respectively \$ 2,203,234 \$ 1,580,280
+No discount was recorded for the fair value of the warrants issued.
+Because the market price of the Company's common stock was less than the conversion price on the date of issuance of the Canaccord Debentures, a discount was not recorded on the Canaccord Debentures.
+During the years ended May 31, 2021 and 2020, the Company transfer 13,500,150 13,287,549 Total - Convertible Notes Payable \$ 20,095,813 \$ 19,883,212 Less: Discount (35,496) (2,238,730) Convertible Notes Payable, Net of Discounts \$ 20,060,317 \$ 17,644,482 Total - Convertible Notes Payable, Net of Discounts, Current Portion \$ 330,495 \$ Total - Convertible Notes Payable, Net of Discounts, Long-term Portion \$ 19,729,822 \$ 17,644,482 Discounts on notes payable amortized to interest expense - years ended May 31, 2021 and 2020, respectively \$ 2,203,234 \$ 1,580,280 F-25